ManimCommunity/manim/docs/source/tutorials/deep_dive.rst

 same, the cached output is reused, otherwise it is fully rerendered again.
-We will not go into details of the caching system here; if you would like to learn more, the :func:`.get_hash_from_play_call` function in the :mod:`.utils.hashnig` module is essentially the entry point to the caching mechanism.
+We will not go into details of the caching system here; if you would like to learn more, the :func:`.get_hash_from_play_call` function in the :mod:`.utils.hashing` module is essentially the entry point to the caching mechanism.

 TODO: